supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Types-of-relations-on-a-set/Symmetric Relation.md

 $$
 \forall_{a, b\; \in \; A}\; (a\; R \; b \rightarrow b \; R \; a)
 $$
+- Two different elements must be related to each other.

 - Assume base set $A$ and a relation $R : A \rightarrow A$,
 > [!info] Possibilities of $x$ and $y$ if $R$ is symmetric
 > ![[Pasted image 20231014223118.png|possibilities allowed and not allowed]]

-- For two different elements, relationship must be bi-directional.
-They must be related to each other.
-- Uni-directional edges is NOT allowed.
-- It does NOT care about self-loops.

 ### Not Symmetric Relation
 - A relation $R$ is NOT symmetric iff